This hearty Homemade Spaghetti Sauce, made with sausage, ground beef, and three kinds of tomatoes, is perfect over spaghetti or in lasagna!

 Definitely!
 In fact, I recommend making it in advance.
 Start it in the morning and let it low simmer for hours.
 The longer it cooks, the better!

+How long does spaghetti sauce last in the fridge?
 It can be made ahead and kept refrigerated in an air-tight container for up to 3 days.

+Can you freeze spaghetti sauce?
+Yep!
 You can further extend its shelf life by freezing it, covered in an airtight container, for up to 4 months.

 Other Pasta Sauces you might enjoy!